 All capital circulation is highly speculative and eludes purely rational comprehension: the stock exchange as a place of magic has been a perpetual topic of literature and cinema.
 But the financial crisis of 2008 showed once more that the effects of allegedly abstract economic processes concern the real lives of those who lost jobs and houses.
 The dominance of banks and corporate interest over governments and people is seen by many as a great threat to democracy.

-The Cost of Wealth deals critically with the relationship between neoliberal economy and democracy against the background of the drawbacks and benefits of modern industrialization in the 20th and early 21st centuries.
+The Cost of Wealth deals critically with the relationship between neoliberal economy and democracy against the background of the drawbacks and benefits of modern industrialisation in the 20th and early 21st centuries.
 The series reflects on our ways to exploit resources, work for money, trade assets, obtain services, use mobile technologies, build borders, develop urban spaces, and privatize the commons.
-It also aims to discuss the potentials of political struggle and social resilience that challenge and possibly change dominant narratives and power structures for the sake of a better life for more than just a few – an idea at the center of the historical foundation of a united and solidary Europe.
+It also aims to discuss the potential of political struggle and social resilience that challenge and possibly change dominant narratives and power structures for the sake of a better life for more than just a few – an idea at the centre of the historical foundation of a united and solidary Europe.

-The Cost of Wealth presents international historical and contemporary artistic, documentary, educational and promotional films as well as cinema classics to address some of the most urgent and complex issues of post-industrial Western society.
+The Cost of Wealth presents international historical and contemporary artistic documentary, educational, and promotional films, as well as cinema classics, to address some of the most urgent and complex issues of post-industrial Western society.

 13 October 2015, 20:30 | CINEMATEK, Baron Hortastraat 9, 1000 Brussels

 In presence of Castro & Ólafsson and Erik Wesselius, Corporate Europe Observatory